Parents’ FAQ

 AMNA private student residence - dorm roomDoes the college have a student residence?

-Do graduates of the college find work upon graduation?
+Do college graduates find work upon graduation?

 Do most students work while they are in school?

-A lot of students do work part-time while they are in college.
+A lot of students work part-time while they are in college.
 For many students, this is a good way to generate some funds to help pay for their educational expenses or social activities, but there is a danger that working too much can negatively affect their academic studies.
 The College offers free Employment Preparation support through its Student Services Department.
 The College also offers some on-campus employment opportunities and a job posting board for positions available in the community.

 Is there a public transit system in Pembroke?